EXCLUSIVE-Canada's Couche-Tard drops $20 billion Carrefour takeover plan -sources | Business

 Couche-Tard and Carrefour declined to comment.
 Earlier on Friday, France ruled out any sale of grocer Carrefour on food security grounds, prompting the Canadian firm and its allies to mount a last-ditch attempt to salvage the deal.

 "Food security is strategic for our country so that's why we don't sell a big French retailer.
-My answer is extremely clear: we are not in favour of the deal.
+My answer is extremely clear: We are not in favour of the deal.
 The no is polite but it's a clear and final no," Le Maire said.
-Couche-Tard was hoping to win France's blessing by offering commitments on jobs and France's food supply chain as well as keeping the merged entity listed in both Paris and Toronto, with Carrefour boss Alexandre Bompard and his Couche-Tard counterpart Brian Hannasch leading it as co-CEOs, one of the sources said.
+Couche-Tard was hoping to win the government's blessing by offering commitments on both jobs and France's food supply chain and by keeping the merged entity listed in both Paris and Toronto, with Carrefour boss Alexandre Bompard and his Couche-Tard counterpart Brian Hannasch leading it as co-CEOs, one of the sources said.

-France's opposition, with ministers shooting down the offer less than 24 hours after talks were confirmed, sparked disquiet in some business circles over how French President Emmanuel Macron decides which foreign investment is welcome and which is not.
+The proposal was widely backed by Carrefour which employs 105,000 workers in France, its largest market, making it the country's biggest private-sector employer.
+France's rejection of the deal less than 24 hours after talks were confirmed sparked grumbling in some business circles over how French President Emmanuel Macron, a former investment banker, is turning away foreign investment.

 Some politicians and bankers said the pushback could tarnish Macron's pro-business image, while others highlighted that the COVID-19 crisis had forced more than one country to redefine its strategic national interests.
+WHITE FLAG

-The comments sparked a trans-Atlantic flurry of lobbying and Couche-Tard's Bouchard flew to Paris to explain the merits of the deal to Le Maire, the source said.
+Amid a trans-Atlantic flurry of lobbying, Couche-Tard's Bouchard - who started his convenience store operations in 1980 - flew to Paris to explain the merits of the deal to Le Maire, the source said.
 But the finance minister reiterated his opposition without listening to the terms of the transaction and said any such deal should not be revisited before France's presidential elections in 2022, the sources said.

-Couche-Tard initially explored the possibility of pursuing its offer despite the government's stance on the deal, but later decided to raise the white flag and avoid a political storm, one of the sources added.
-Canadian Prime Minister Justin Trudeau, asked about the prospects for a deal, said he would always be there to help Canadian firms succeed internationally and he spoke this week to Macron.
+Couche-Tard initially explored the possibility of pursuing its offer despite the government's stance on the deal, but later decided to raise the white flag and avoid a political storm, one of the sources said.
+Canadian Prime Minister Justin Trudeau, who was earlier asked about the prospects for a deal, said he would always be there to help Canadian firms succeed internationally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)